Reed-CompBio/spras/docs/tutorial/beginner.rst

 1. Snakemake loads the configuration file

-Snakemake again reads beginner.yaml to determine which datasets, algorithms, parameters, and post-analyses to run.
+Snakemake again reads ``beginner.yaml`` to determine which datasets, algorithms, parameters, and post-analyses to run.

 It reuses cached results to skip completed steps, rerunning only those that are new or outdated.
-Here, the inputs and D4TUKMX parameter are reused.
+Here, the Pathlinker prepared inputs are reused.

 2. Organizing outputs per parameter combination

-Each new dataset-algorithm-parameter combination gets its own folder (egfr-pathlinker-params-7S4SLU6/ and egfr-pathlinker-params-VQL7BDZ/)
+Each new ``<dataset>-<algorithm>-params-<hash>`` combination gets its own folder created in ``output/basic/``.

+A matching log file is placed in ``logs/parameters-<dataset>-params-<hash>.yaml`` which records the exact parameter value used.

 3. Reusing prepared inputs with additional parameter combinations

 For each new parameter combination and its corresponding cached prepared inputs, SPRAS executes PathLinker by launching multiple Docker contatiners (once for each parameter configuration).

 PathLinker then runs and produces a raw-pathway.txt file specific to each parameter and places it in it's corresponding folder.

 4. Parsing into standardized results

 SPRAS parses each new raw-pathway.txt file into a standardized SPRAS format (pathway.txt) and places it in it's corresponding folder.

+5. Logging the Snakemake run

+Snakemake creates a dated log in ``.snakemake/log/``.

 What your directory structure should like after this run:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^